librenms/librenms/doc/Extensions/Plugin-System.md

 Plugins in version 2 need to be installed into app/Plugins

->Note: Plugins are disabled when the have an error, to show errors instead, set plugins.show_errors:
+>Note: Plugins are disabled when they throw an error/exception.
+In order to show errors instead, set plugins.show_errors:
 `lnms config:set plugins.show_errors  true`

 The structure of a plugin is follows: